Variables

 Shared Variables

-Shared Variables enables you to view the names and current resolved values of all Global and Named Pool variables in active jobs, SMART folders, or Workspaces.
+Shared Variables enables you to view the names and current resolved values of all named pool variables in active jobs, SMART folders, or Workspaces.
 This tool enables you to track the changing values of variables during run time.

 The following video describes Shared Variables:

-You create a Named Pool variable, called Federal_Reserve_Rate, and a Global variable, called USD_to_ILS, and set their values to their daily market rates.
+You create a Federal_Reserve_Rate named pool variable and set its value to the daily US Federal Reserve Interest rate, and a USD_to_ILS named pool variable and set its value to the daily USD-to-ILS currency exchange rate.
 You run the environment that contains these variables and check their resolved values with the Shared Values tool on the first weekday for two consecutive weeks.
 The following variable names and values appear:

 • Week 1: The Federal_Reserve_Rate has a value of 4.75 and the USD_to_ILS variable has a value of 3.66227.